The Interns (film): Plot

-Madolyn Bruckner (Haya Harareet) aspires to become a surgeon under abrasive Dr. Domenic Riccio (Savalas).
+Madolyn Bruckner aspires to become a surgeon under abrasive Dr. Domenic Riccio.
 Despite her skills as an intern, Riccio discourages her because he is prejudiced against female doctors, assuming they will abandon their medical careers to get married and have children.
 Riccio later finds out Madolyn has already been married and has a child, yet is still pursuing her medical career as a single working mother.

 At the end of the year, Alec, Lew, and several other interns come under suspicion when a terminally ill, immobile patient who has been begging to die is found dead of a barbiturate overdose.
 None of the involved interns can accept their residencies until the source of the drugs is found, creating a risk that the residency offers will be withdrawn.
 Alec, strung out on Dexedrine, has a nervous breakdown at the thought of losing his residency with Dr. Bonney.
 Lew and the other interns visit the patient's wife and find out that she gave him the drugs after being worn down by his constant pleas that if she really loved him, she would help him die.
 As a result, the interns are no longer under suspicion and can accept their offers.

 Lew, having developed an interest in obstetrics after delivering a baby, accepts a residency at the same hospital, and convinces Gloria, who had planned to travel and see the world, to marry him, instead.
 Sid gets an offer from a wealthy hospital, but inspired by Loara, he goes to practice in impoverished Southeast Asia, instead.
 Riccio hires Madolyn as his resident assistant.
 John, now married to Lisa, visits his former classmates and tells Lew he respects him for his sense of ethics.
 A new class of interns arrives and Lew shows them the way to their dormitory, just as a doctor did for him the previous year.